xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 ### Problem 3

-I summarize and abstract the information of this problem below:
+I summarize and abstract the information about this problem below:

  - $n$ scenic spots and $m$ roads mean a graph contains $n$ vertices and $m$ edges.
- - Roads in one direction and no cycle mean the graph is a directed acyclic graph(DAG).
+ - Roads in one direction and no cycle mean the graph is a directed acyclic graph (DAG).
- - Our task is to determine whether here exists a path which can traverse all vertices(since it's a DAG, no path could visit the same city twice or more)
+ - Our task is to determine whether here exists a path which can traverse all vertices (since it's a DAG, no path could visit the same city twice or more)

 We need two lemmas to start our procedures: